Brprb08/orbital-control-simulator/TECHNICAL_README.md

 # Technical Breakdown – Orbital Control Simulator

-This is a high-accuracy orbital mechanics simulation prototype using custom numerical integration and real-world physics.
+A high-accuracy orbital mechanics simulation prototype using custom numerical integration and real-world physics.

 ## Who This Is For

-This document is intended for aerospace engineers, simulation developers, and technical reviewers interested in orbital dynamics, numerical integration strategies, and performance architecture for real-time propagation tools.
+This document is for aerospace engineers, simulation devs, and technical reviewers interested in orbital dynamics, integration techniques, or real-time performance.

-If you're assessing physics accuracy, C++/Unity interop, or simulation reliability, this breakdown covers those design choices.

 ---